 Instructions

 - Return the reserved pancetta and onion mixture to the pot.
 Add the white wine and cook until the wine is mostly evaporated, about 2 to 3 minutes.
-Stir in the crushed tomatoes, nutmeg, milk, and chicken stock.
-Season with 1 teaspoon salt and frseshly cracked pepper to taste.
+Stir in the crushed tomatoes, milk, chicken stock, and nutmeg.
+Season with a pinch more salt and freshly cracked pepper to taste.

-- Bring to a gentle boil then place the pan, uncovered, in the preheated oven.
+- Bring to a strong simmer then place the pan, uncovered, in the preheated oven.
 Cook, stirring occasionally, for 1 1/2 to 2 hours or until the sauce is reduced and thick.
-If the liquid reduces too qucikly, add an extra ½ cup stock and continue cooking.
+If the liquid reduces too quickly, add an extra ½ cup stock and continue cooking.

-- Stir in the butter, if using, and 1/4 cup parmesan cheese.
+- Stir in the butter, if using.
 Taste and a season with more salt, if necessary.

 - Cook the pasta: Bring a large pot of water to a boil.
 When the water is boiling, salt it with plenty of coarse salt and add the pasta.
-Cook a few minutes less than package instructions suggest.When the pasta is cooked, reserve 1 cup of the pasta water (you likely won't use it all), then drain in a colander.
+Cook a few minutes less than package instructions suggest.When the pasta is cooked, reserve 1/2 cup of the pasta water (you likely won't use it all), then drain in a colander.
+Cook's tip: Reserve a few more cups pasta water for reheating leftover sauce.

 - Add 1/4 cup pasta water to the meat sauce and stir.